-A Declaration of Trust, also known as a Deed of Trust, is a legally-binding document that records the financial arrangements between joint owners of a property, and/or anyone else who a financial interest in the property.
+A Declaration of Trust, also known as a Deed of Trust, is a legally-binding document recording the financial arrangements between joint property owners, and/or anyone else with a financial interest in the property.

-The purpose of a Declaration of Trust is to remove any uncertainty as to what will happen to each person’s money.
-Setting out the financial arrangements between you at the outset will provide clarity, hopefully reducing any disagreements in the future.
+The purpose of a Declaration of Trust is to remove any uncertainty as to what will happen to each person's financial investment in the property.
+Setting out these financial arrangements at the outset provides clarity, hopefully reducing any disagreements in the future.

-A Declaration of Trust (Deed of Trust) is a legally binding agreement, so those involved must honour the terms.
+Because a Declaration of Trust (Deed of Trust) is a legally binding agreement, those involved must honour the terms.

-A Declaration of Trust is useful for anyone who is buying a property with someone else as joint owners, or who is buying a property with the help of someone else.
+A Declaration of Trust is useful for anyone who is buying a property with someone else as joint owners, or anyone who is buying a property with financial help from someone else.

 When you buy a property with someone else, it’s possible that you won’t be dividing the costs 50/50.
 One of you might be putting more towards the deposit, or one of you might be paying more towards the mortgage repayments.

-These days it’s common for people to receive financial help from family members and friends when buying a property.
-In most cases the people providing financial assistance will want their money back, even when the money comes from the bank of mum and dad.
+These days it's more common for people to receive financial help from family members and friends when buying a property.
+In most cases the people providing financial assistance will want their money back at some point in the future.

 A Declaration of Trust, or Deed of Trust, can specify how much money should be repaid, and in what circumstances this money should be repaid.
 This will protect that person's investment, helping to ensure it isn't lost.